BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Data

 Several different HFI analysis pipelines were developed within the nominal \Planck\ collaboration period, as detailed by \citet{planck2013-p03}, \citet{planck2014-a08}, and \citet{planck2016-l03}.
 The two most recent and advanced efforts are summarized in terms of the \srollTwo\ \citep{delouis:2019} and \npipe\ \citep{planck2020-LVII} pipelines.
 For \BP, we adopt by default the \npipe\ processing as our HFI data set, which is the most recent among the various available options.
 However, we note that most analyses here will only consider the highest frequency channels (857\,GHz in temperature and 353\,GHz in polarization), in order to constrain thermal dust emission, and the precise details of the HFI processing are largely irrelevant for these purposes.

 The HFI data are pre-processed as follows before integration into the \BP\ pipeline.
 First, we note that the HFI frequency channels have angular resolutions ranging between 9.7~arcmin at 100~GHz and 4.4~arcmin at 857~GHz.
 The natural \HEALPix\ pixel resolution for HFI is thus either $N_{\mathrm{side}}=2048$ or 4096.
 While our computational codes do support full resolution analysis, such high resolution is computationally wasteful for the purposes of LFI analysis.
 We therefore smooth the HFI maps to a common angular resolution of $10\arcm$ FWHM (which is still smaller than the $14\arcm$ beam of the 70~GHz channel), and we re-pixelize each map at $N_{\mathrm{side}}=1024$.
 Overall, this reduces both CPU and memory requirements for the component separation phase of the algorithm by about one order of magnitude.
-Second, we subtract estimates of both zodiacal light and the kinematic CMB quadrupole from each sky map prior to analysis, following \citet{planck2020-LVII}.
+Second, we subtract estimates of both zodiacal light and the kinematic CMB quadrupole from each sky map prior to analysis, following \citet{planck2020-LVII}, but exclude the quadrupole from the astrophysical sky model for these channels.